 EU SCIP database: Since 5 January 2021, all products that contain more than 0.1% of a SVHC in a component according to REACH Article 33 must be registered in the SCIP database of the EU.
 We register all our products in the SCIP database accordingly.
 All distributors and retailers, at least wholesalers, as well as companies that use LINDY products in their own more complex products, are also subject to this obligation in the EU.
 We provide all these customers with an Excel file for a Simplified SCIP Notification of all applicable LINDY products, always up-to-date here.
 This file is regularly updated with new products and SVHC.
 Our B2B customers can also find this information in the password-protected B2B section of our EU websites in the header under Customer Service.

 The EU POP Regulation addresses the production and use of Persistent Organic Pollutants (POPs).
 These are chemical substances that persist in the environment, bioaccumulate through the food web, and pose a risk to health and the environment.
 The Regulation defines prohibitions of use as well as concentration limits for substances in articles for certain product classes.
 We assure you that our products are, to the best of our knowledge and verification, POP compliant.

 Lindy Product Compliance

 As a leading company in our sector, you can be sure that we will not introduce any products to market which do not meet with relevant guidelines and laws.

-In addition, LINDY goes beyond this industrial standards and regularly carries out own random laboratory REACH and RoHS tests to assess the reliability of its suppliers and to ensure compliance for LINDY products
+In addition, Lindy goes beyond these industrial standards and regularly carries out random laboratory RoHS, REACH, POP, CP65 and TSCA tests to assess the reliability of suppliers and to ensure compliance for Lindy products.

 Please also note the following background information: